People with Disabilities

 In 1984, when Elizabeth “Betty” Brinn founded a single Medicaid plan in Milwaukee, women owned just 10 percent of U.S. businesses.
 That fact didn’t discourage her; she wanted to help people who were falling through the cracks of the healthcare system.
 For Brinn, the challenge also presented a way to provide employment opportunities for women returning to the workplace.

-Under the leadership of Centene’s current Chairman and CEO, Michael F. Neidorff, Centene has grown into the largest Medicaid managed care organization in the country and the nation’s number one insurer on the Health Insurance Marketplace, with more than one million members.
+Under the leadership of Centene’s current Chairman, President, and CEO, Michael F. Neidorff, Centene has grown into the largest Medicaid managed care organization in the country and the nation’s number one insurer on the Health Insurance Marketplace.
 As our business footprint has expanded, so has our commitment to diversity and inclusion.
-Women constitute nearly 50 percent of our executive team, and almost 60 percent of employees at the director level or above are women.
-Furthermore, about 30 percent of the company’s leadership identify as Asian, African American or Hispanic.
+Women represent 75 percent of our employees, 64 percent of employees in supervisory positions, and more than 30 percent of our executive team.
+More than 50 percent of our total workforce identify as people of color, including nearly 40 percent of our company’s leadership.

 “Our commitment to diversity and inclusion is a vital part of how we serve our members and communities.
 Being representative of the communities we serve allows us to see challenges the way our members do and innovate to offer solutions to meet those challenges.”

-- Michael F. Neidorff, Centene Chairman and CEO
+- Michael F. Neidorff, Chairman, President, and Chief Executive Officer

 “As the nation’s largest Medicaid managed care company, Centene values the diverse ideas, experiences and cultures of our employees across the United States.”

-- Wade Rakes, Centene Chief Diversity and Inclusion Officer
+- Wade Rakes, Chief Diversity & Inclusion Officer

 Our workforce reflects the communities we serve.
 We thoughtfully engage diverse talent across the company, preparing these employees for leadership roles, and hire diverse candidates who have a passion for serving our members.
 In total, more than 75 percent of Centene employees are women, and 50 percent of all employees identify as minorities.